 It is our goal to provide parents and caregivers with knowledge and skills so that they can confidently participate in their child’s early intervention and help promote their child’s development.
 Strategies are practical, reasonable, and are imbedded within the child’s daily routines.

-Reachout is one of 32 general Birth to Three programs in the state.
-We provides services to the following south central Connecticut 22 cities and towns: Ansonia, Bethany, Branford, Derby, Durham, East Haven, Guilford, Hamden, Madison, Meriden, Middlefield, Middletown, Milford, New Haven, North Branford, North Haven, Orange, Seymour, Shelton, Wallingford, West Haven, Woodbridge.
+Reachout is one of 19 general Birth to Three programs in the state.
+We provide services to the following south central Connecticut cities and towns: Hamden, Meriden, and Shelton.

 WHAT is it